 - You have the right to a safe environment.

-- Hendrick will keep your medical records confidential unless given permission to release information or if reporting is required by law.
+- Your medical records will be confidential unless given permission to release information or reporting is required by law.
 Hendrick will give you access to information contained in your clinical records within a reasonable timeframe.
 Hendrick will allow you to access, request amendment to, and obtain information on disclosures of your health information, in accordance with law and regulation.

 - Hendrick will attempt to address your wishes relating to end-of-life decisions, which may include discontinuation of treatments, pain management, withdrawal of medications, and artificial life support.

 - You are entitled to comfort and dignity during end-of-life care.
-Your and your family’s comfort, dignity, psychosocial, emotional and spiritual needs will be addressed as appropriate.
-Upon your and your family’s request, Hendrick will also provide support for death and grief issues.
+You and your family's comfort, dignity, psychosocial, emotional and spiritual needs will be addressed as appropriate.
+Upon you and your family’s request, Hendrick will also provide support for death and grief issues.

 - You are entitled to expect that Hendrick Medical Center will provide necessary health services to the best of our ability.
 Treatment, referral or transfer may be recommended.
 If transfer is recommended or requested, you will be informed of risks, benefits and alternatives.
 You will not be transferred until the other healthcare entity agrees to the acceptance.

 - You are entitled to know if any Hendrick entities have relationships with outside parties that may influence your treatment and care.
 These relationships may be with educational institutions, other healthcare providers or insurers.